How to run Filebeat setup for templates and dashboards

 ssl.certificate_authorities: ["/etc/filebeat/certs/http-ca.crt"]

-Any enabled module under /etc/filebeat/modules.d also satisfies the input requirement for setup.
-Keep setup credentials in the Filebeat keystore or environment expansion instead of cleartext YAML when the host is not a throwaway lab system.
+An enabled module under /etc/filebeat/modules.d also satisfies the input requirement.
+Store setup passwords in the Filebeat keystore or inject them through the service environment instead of leaving cleartext secrets in the YAML file.

 Related: How to add a secret to a Filebeat keystore